Brú na Bóinne: Description

 The area has been a centre of human settlement for at least 6,000 years, but the major structures date to around 5,000 years ago, from the Neolithic period.

-The site is a complex of Neolithic mounds, chamber tombs, standing stones, henges and other prehistoric enclosures, some from as early as 35th century BC – 32nd century BC.
-The site thus predates the Egyptian pyramids and was built with sophistication and a knowledge of science and astronomy, which is most evident in the passage grave of Newgrange.
+The site is a complex of Neolithic mounds, chamber tombs, standing stones, henges and other prehistoric enclosures.
+The site predates the Egyptian pyramids and was built with sophistication and a knowledge of science and astronomy, which is most evident in the passage grave of Newgrange.
 The site is often referred to as the "Bend of the Boyne" and this is often (incorrectly) taken to be a translation of Brú na Bóinne.
 The associated archaeological culture is often called the Boyne culture.

 The site covers 780 ha (1,927 acres) and contains around 40 passage graves, as well as other prehistoric sites and later features.
 The majority of the monuments are concentrated on the north side of the river.
 The most well-known sites within Brú na Bóinne are the passage graves of Newgrange, Knowth and Dowth, all known for their collections of megalithic art.
 Each stands on a ridge within the river bend and two of the tombs, Knowth and Newgrange, appear to contain stones re-used from an earlier monument at the site.
 Newgrange is the central mound of the Boyne Valley passage grave cemetery, the circular cairn in which the cruciform burial chamber is sited having a diameter of over 100 metres.
 Knowth and Dowth are of comparable size.
 There is no in situ evidence for earlier activity at the site, save for the spotfinds of flint tools left by Mesolithic hunters.

 The passage tombs were constructed beginning around 3300 BC and work stopped around 2900 BC.
 The three largest tombs of Newgrange, Knowth and Dowth may have been constructed to be visible from each other and from northern and southern approaches along the River Boyne, as part of a scheme to "bind the previously disparate elements of the extended passage tomb cemetery into a more clearly defined prehistoric numinous precinct".
 The area continued to be used for habitation and ritual purposes until the early Bronze Age, during which a number of embanked, pit and wooden post circles (collectively referred to as "henges") were built.
 Artifacts from the later Bronze Age are comparatively inconspicuous: some cist and ring ditch burials and burnt mounds.
 For the Iron Age there is only evidence of sporadic activity, such as burials near Knowth and at Rosnaree.
 Valuable items from the Roman period such as coins and jewelry were found as votive offerings near Newgrange.

 Numerous other enclosure and megalith sites have been identified within the river bend and have been given simple letter designations, such as the M Enclosures.
 In addition to the three large tombs, several other ceremonial sites constitute the complex including: